 Assignments : 30 % of the grade (Tentative schedule below)

-The Github page for the class will be hosted at https://github.com/acosse/IntroMLFall2020/ and will be used for the lab and the assignments.
+The Github page for the class will be hosted at https://github.com/acosse/MachineLearningSpring2021 and will be used for the lab and the assignments.
 You can also click on each “Lab” in the schedule below which will display a rendering of the notebooks through nbviewer.
 To access the file itself (and to be able to download it), you should go directly to github

 Legend: Lab sessions are in green, Homeworks are in red (right side of the table), dates related to the project are in orange.